rohithateappple/MegaGridDocumentation/docs/code/gridmanager.md

 ## Visual Setters

-The below functions are pretty self explanatory, they only affect the visuals of the grid.
+These functions are pretty self explanatory, they only affect the visuals of the grid.

 ```cpp